-The Trust seeks to achieve its investment objective through investment in a broadly diversified portfolio of stocks, bonds and currencies.
-The Trust seeks to achieve a lower risk profile than full investment in listed equities using a balanced, multi asset approach.
+The Trust seeks to achieve its investment objective through investment in a broadly diversified global portfolio of securities, primarily including stocks and bonds.
+The Trust employs a diversified strategic allocation approach, investing in bonds to seek to produce a reasonable level of current income as well as investing in stocks to seek to achieve long term capital growth and income growth for investors' future requirements.
 Environmental and social characteristics are promoted through engagement with the board of directors and management and through engagement with policymakers in respect of regulation.